dekoza/mtgpl/ROE.rst

 :mtgtip:`Sarkhan the Mad<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/6/26c1ba92-556e-4da9-8e3a-a4a82612cb29.jpg?1562702107|https://scryfall.com/card/roe/214/sarkhan-the-mad?utm_source=api>`
    0: Reveal the top card of your library and put it into your hand.
-Sarkhan the Mad deals damage to himself equal to that card's converted mana cost.
+Sarkhan the Mad deals damage to himself equal to that card's mana value.

    −2: Target creature's controller sacrifices it, then that player creates a 5/5 red Dragon creature token with flying.